cu-numcomp/spring23-community-camerontredoux/presentation.md

 # nalgebra

+## Jump to benchmarks at the bottom

+Ahead are just some examples of using the library, click [here](#benchmarks) to see benchmarks.
+Code for benchmarks is located in `nalgebra_test/benches/*.rs`.

+To see historical plots of multiple passes through benchmarks, open `nalgebra_test/target/criterion/<benchmark name>/report/index.html`.

 ## Need to know

 nalgebra uses column vectors so it looks slightly different than the array representation of vectors in Julia.
 This is console output of the vectors: